danbev/learning-iot/doc/drogue-iot.md

     }
 ```
 So a Spawner has pointer to the inner/raw Executor.
 This new Spawner instance
-is then passed to Executor::init.
-Below I'm showing the call to run in addition
+is then passed to `Executor::init`.
+Below I'm showing the call to run in
-to the call to init so that we can see the values more clearly:
+addition to the call to init so that we can see the values more clearly:
 ```rust
     executor.run(|spawner|
                      { spawner.must_spawn(__embassy_main(spawner, p)); })